Red Hen Publications

 Over the course of PoA we were shown a lot of evidence regarding Severus Snape’s loathing for Remus Lupin.
 It is not as easy to determine Lupin’s disdain and contempt for Snape.

-Only just enough to know that it was there.
+Only just enough to see that it was there.

 There is a pronounced passive-aggressive quality about Lupin’s interaction with Severus Snape over the course of PoA.
 Despite their mutual history, or perhaps, because of their mutual history, Lupin cannot be unaware of the horror, the atavistic fear that underlies Snape’s loathing for him.